 Simultaneous Imaging with two cameras using Andor Solis (version 4.21.300006 onwards) and Andor iQ (version 2.6).
 This is described as follows:

-- Each software is capable of synchronizing the cameras under a ‘Master and Slave’ arrangement or alternatively a simultaneous external trigger can be provided to both cameras.
+Each software is capable of synchronizing the cameras under a ‘Master and Peripheral’ arrangement or alternatively a simultaneous external trigger can be provided to both cameras.

-For a Master and Slave set-up: camera 1 (Master) will trigger camera 2 (Slave) to acquire images
+For a Master and Peripheral set-up: camera 1 (Master) will trigger camera 2 (Peripheral) to acquire images

-- Using the trigger cables supplied with the camera, attach the Aux Out 1 ‘Fire’ cable of camera 1 (master) to the ‘External Trigger’ cable of camera 2 (slave) via a BNC connector.
+Using the trigger cables supplied with the camera, attach the Aux Out 1 ‘Fire’ cable of camera 1 (master) to the ‘External Trigger’ cable of camera 2 (peripheral) via a BNC connector.

 For simultaneous External Trigger Dual Camera Operation

 Connect both cameras to the external trigger using a BNC T-piece.

 Both camera 1 and 2 should be set in External Trigger mode.

 Enter the same acquisition parameters for each camera.

 Click for both cameras so that both cameras are ready for the external trigger